ePages-de/essence/README.md

 ## Component preview

-Beyond Essence includes a Rails application that uses [Lookbook](https://lookbook.build/).
-By running this app, you can preview the components and explore the possibilities that Beyond Essence offers.
+Essence includes a Rails application that uses [Lookbook](https://lookbook.build/).
+By running this app, you can preview the components and explore the possibilities that Essence offers.

 > [!NOTE]
 > Currently, the Lookbook app is in an early stage and is still under development.
 It does not have a preview of all the components but of most of them.